robot3-track/worldchannels/README.md

 ## Core Features

 - **Live Stream Integration**: Direct access to HLS (.m3u8) streams from over 50 countries.
-- **World Map Interface**: Interactive geospatial dashboard to discover broadcasts by location.
+- **4 World Maps Interface**: Interactive geospatial dashboard with 4 different styles to discover broadcasts by location.
 - **Real-Time Health Monitoring**: Automatic background verification of stream uptime and latency.
 - **Themed UI**: Elegant Dark and Light modes for optimized viewing in any environment.
+- **Bookmarks**: Bookmark and save your favorite channels locally!
+You can edit your list anytime by deleting or adding channels.
+- **History**: View you channel watched history for easy access!

 ![Livestream Center](Screenshot%202026-06-30%20201430.png)